eslint/markdown/docs/rules/heading-increment.md

 ## Rule Details

-This rule warns when it finds a heading that is more than on level higher than the preceding heading.
+This rule warns when it finds a heading that is more than one level higher than the preceding heading.

 Examples of incorrect code: